All I Need (Radiohead song)

-"All I Need" is a song by English alternative rock band Radiohead, produced by Nigel Godrich.
+"All I Need" is a song by the English rock band Radiohead, produced by Nigel Godrich.
 It was released as a promotional single on 5 January 2009, from their seventh studio album, In Rainbows (2007).
-"All I Need" is a downbeat track which sees frontman Thom Yorke singing of obsession and unrequited love.
+"All I Need" is a downtempo track with lyrics about obsession and unrequited love.

-In support of the MTV EXIT anti-human trafficking campaign, Radiohead released a music video for "All I Need", directed by Steve Rogers, which premiered on May 1, 2008.
-The video, which contrasts the lives of two boys from different economic backgrounds, received acclaim and won numerous awards.
+The music video for "All I Need" premiered on 1 May 2008 on MTV in support of the MTV EXIT campaign, which promotes awareness and increases prevention of human trafficking and modern slavery.
+The video contrasts the lives of two boys from different economic backgrounds and won 16 awards.

 Recording

 Radiohead debuted "All I Need" at their 20 June 2006 performance at the Auditorium Theatre in Chicago, Illinois.
 Singer Thom Yorke told the audience that they had just "sketched [the song] out earlier and might get it wrong".

 Radiohead recorded "All I Need" for their seventh studio album, In Rainbows (2007).
 They used a fan recording of the debut performance, uploaded to YouTube, as a reference when working in the studio; Yorke said: "It's all crunchy, it's all from mobile phone but... that's sort of an element of it I really find incredibly exciting."

 Guitarist Jonny Greenwood wanted to capture the sensation of white noise generated by "a band playing loudly in a room, when all this chaos kicks up".
 Unable to produce the sound in a recording studio, Greenwood instead had a string section, the Millennia Ensemble, play every note of the scale, blanketing the audio frequencies.
 He also overdubbed his own viola playing.

-Guitarist Ed O'Brien used a guitar strung with four bottom E strings, creating a "thicker" sound, combined with a sustain unit (allowing notes to be sustained indefinitely) and delay pedal.
+Guitarist Ed O'Brien used a guitar strung with four bottom E strings, creating a thicker sound, combined with a sustain unit (allowing notes to be sustained indefinitely) and delay pedal.
 Yorke said that the final version of "All I Need" was a combination of four different recordings.

 Composition

 "All I Need" is a sombre song with lyrics detailing obsession and love.
-It incorporates strings, synthesisers, glockenspiel and piano.
+It incorporates strings, synthesisers, glockenspiel, and piano.
 Brian Howe of Paste wrote that it "contrasts baggy bass bleats with tiny, concise glockenspiel".
 Robert Sandall of The Telegraph described it as Yorke's most "direct love song", and Rolling Stone cited it as among "the most intense love songs [he] has ever sung".

-Yorke's lyrics incorporate metaphors describing unrequited love, describing himself as "an animal trapped in your hot car".
-In the final crescendo, the album's "most cathartic release", Yorke sings "it's all right, it's all wrong" as drummer Philip Selway's crash cymbals enter.
+The lyrics incorporate metaphors describing unrequited love, with Yorke describing himself as "an animal trapped in your hot car".
+In the final crescendo, the album's "most cathartic release", Yorke sings "it's all right, it's all wrong" as Philip Selway's crash cymbals enter.